 I’m going to admit, I’m not really ready for the holiday!
-I know, it’s right around the corner but MAN, can things please slow down there is so much to do, I have all sort of goodies to make so this year I’m trying to work smarter not harder with fun recipes like this Chocolate Covered Marshmallow Penguins!
-They are fun, festive and tasty, and will certainly help liven up any holiday gathering.
+I know, it’s right around the corner but MAN, can things please slow down there is so much to do, I have all sorts of goodies to make so this year I’m trying to work smarter not harder with fun recipes like this Chocolate Covered Marshmallow Penguins!
+They are fun, festive and tasty, and will certainly help liven up any holiday gatherings.

 Plus, the kids love them and they are not so big that people can’t finish them, because let’s face it; we eat entirely too many sweets this time of year.
 I don’t know about you but I think I’ve already eaten my fair share of sweets this year, lol.
 Sadly, like many of

 Anyway, enough talking about things we shouldn’t eat this time of year, let’s focus on the recipe.
 New Years is the time we talk about diet and exercise, not right before Christmas!